JustAnother-Programmer/JustAnother-Programmer/README.md

   - Primarily for Minecraft modding and plugin development.
 - Lua 🟠
   - I only know a bit of Lua but use it for developing FiveM resources.
+- Assembly 🟠
+  - I use it for my OS that I am making for fun.

 # Stats